Filing an Application

 2. Application filing:

-An applicant can get benefits from the date they request benefits if all other eligibility requirements are met.
 We can't require applicants to use a specific form to request benefits.
 Examples of typical requests for benefits include:

 1. The ACES Request for Benefits (RFB);